HD 131496

-HD 131496 is an evolved subgiant star in the constellation Boötes.
+HD 131496 is an evolved subgiant star with an orbiting exoplanet in the constellation Boötes.
 With an apparent visual magnitude of 7.9 it is too faint to be visible to the naked eye.
+It is located at a distance of 432 light-years based on parallax measurements, and is drifting further away with a heliocentric radial velocity of 1.4 km/s.
+At an age of around three billion years, this star has 1.6 times the mass of the Sun and has expanded to 4.3 times the Sun's radius.
+It is radiating around ten times the luminosity of the Sun from its photosphere at an effective temperature of 4,927 K.

 Stars like HD 131496 are sometimes referred to as "retired A-stars", since they would have been A-type stars while on the main sequence.
 This name is most commonly used in connection with the search for extrasolar planets, where they are useful because these evolved stars are cooler and have more spectral lines than their main sequence counterparts, making planet detection easier.